Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - Once the plolicy has been applied to a subscription, you will then be able to see the resources listed that are not compliant with that policy

 - **Azure Blueprints**
-    - Consists of : - ARM templates
+    - Consists of `Artifacts` : - ARM templates - To create infrastructure
-                    - Azure policies
+                                - Azure policies - To govern creation of infrastructure
                                 - Resource groups
-                    - Role-based access control
+                                - Role-based access control - Creating users, or automatically assigning roles to a given user
     - These are the default architecture settings of a company to govern the deployment of resources
     - These are usually helpful for organizations with multiple management groups with multiple subscriptions
     - You create a blue print and then assign it to a subscription or a management group.
 If it is saved to a management group